Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Empirical method

-We estimate club membership using the Agglomerative Hierarchical Clustering algorithm of \citet*{Ward1963Hierarchical}.
-This method was first applied to the selection of valid instruments by \citet*{Apfel2021Agglomerative} in the case of just-identified parametric IV models with as many valid instruments as endogenous treatments.
-In our context, we instead apply it for clustering the treatment propensity scores as a function of the instruments.
-We denote by $\mathcal{C}$ the true partition into clusters with $C_k \in \mathcal{C}$ and $\hat{\mathcal{C}}$ as an estimated partition.
-In the following, we provide a description of the algorithm, which is close to that given in \citet*{Apfel2021Agglomerative}:
+The first step for estimating LATEs consists of detecting clubs of treatment propensity scores based on Assumption \ref{ass:Clubs}.
+We estimate club membership based on the Agglomerative Hierarchical Clustering (AHC) algorithm of \citet*{Ward1963Hierarchical}.
+This method was first applied to the selection of valid instruments by \citet*{Apfel2021Agglomerative} in the context of over-identified parametric models where the number of valid instruments exceeds the number of regressors and plurality is fulfilled.
+Here, we instead use it for clustering the treatment propensity scores as a function of the instruments.
+We denote by $\mathcal{C}$ a partition into clusters with $C_k \in \mathcal{C}$ and by $\hat{\mathcal{C}}$ the estimated partition of the data.
+The true partition is denoted by $\mathcal{C}^0$.
+In the following, we provide a description of the algorithm, which is closely related to that given in \citet*{Apfel2021Agglomerative}:

-Each weighing scheme of the Euclidean distance corresponds to another objective function to be minimized.
-In the classical case of \citet*{Ward1963Hierarchical}, which we also use here, the objective function is the sum of within-cluster variance.
-As discussed in \citet{Apfel2021Agglomerative}, the results do, however, not rely on this specific choice of the dissimilarity metric.
+We note that distinct weighing schemes in the Euclidean distance correspond to distinct objective functions to be minimized.
+We follow the classical approach in \citet*{Ward1963Hierarchical} and define the sum of within-cluster variance as objective function.
+As discussed in \citet{Apfel2021Agglomerative}, the results, however, do not rely on this specific choice of the dissimilarity metric.
+When running the algorithm, we obtain a path of $S = J-1$ steps, with clusters of size $|\hat{C}_k| \in \{1, ..., J\}$ at each step.
+Note that each number of clusters, $K$, entails a different estimated partition $\hat{\mathcal{C}}(K)$.